bruno-nakahara/apollo-challenge/README.md

 <p>1 - What would be your first improvements if you had more implementation time?</p>

 <p>No frontend adicionaria documentação(storybook e etc.) e teste para melhorar a segurança na hora do desenvolvimento.
-Para o backend adicionaria um crud da tabela de categoria do produto, pois se acontecer alguma alteração no valor de desconto oos produtos novos vão utilizar os valores atualizados.</p>
+Para o backend adicionaria um crud da tabela de categoria do produto, pois se acontecer alguma alteração no valor de desconto os produtos novos vão utilizar os valores atualizados.</p>

 <p>2 - Thinking about your solution, how would maintenance be in case of adding new product categories?
 What would need to be changed?</p>